Yuandro/PBI-Kimia-Farma-Dec-2024/README.md

 ## About Project
 <p align="justify">
-We as a Big Data Analytics Intern at Kimia Farma, your responsibilities will include a range of challenges requiring a deep understanding of data and analytical skills.
-One of your main projects will be evaluating Kimia Farma's business performance from 2020 to 2023.
+As Big Data Analytics Interns at Kimia Farma, our role involves tackling various challenges that demand a deep understanding of data and strong analytical skills.
+One of our key projects will be analyzing Kimia Farma's business performance from 2020 to 2023.
 </p>

-This Repository Consists of 3 Files:
+### Dataset
+in this pro

 1. Dataset.rar
    - kf_final_transaction.csv
    - kf_inventory.csv